dreamportdev/Osdev-Notes/02_Architecture/07_APIC.md

 ### Handling Interrupts

 Once an interrupt for the local APIC is served, it won't send any further interrupts until the end of interrupt signal is sent.
 To do this write a 0 to the EOI register, and the local APIC will resume sending interrupts to the processor.
 This is a separate mechanism to the interrupt flag (IF), which also disables interrupts being served to the processor.
-It is possible to send EOI to the local APIC while IF is cleared (disabling interrupts) and no futher interrupts will be served until IF is set again.
+It is possible to send EOI to the local APIC while IF is cleared (disabling interrupts) and no further interrupts will be served until IF is set again.

 There are few exceptions where sending an EOI is not needed, this is mainly spurious interrupts and NMIs.

 The EOI can be sent at any time when handling an interrupt, but it's important to do it before returning with `iret`.
-If you enable interrupts and only receive a single interrupt, forgetting to send EOI may be the reason.
+If we enable interrupts and only receive a single interrupt, forgetting to send EOI may be the reason.

 ### Sending An IPI

-If you want to support SMP (multiple cores) in your kernel, you will need a way to inform other cores that an event has occured.
+If we want to support SMP (multiple cores) in our kernel, we will need a way to inform other cores that an event has occurred.
 This is typically done by sending an IPI.
-Note that IPIs don't carry any information about what event occureed, they simply indicate that *something* has happened.
+Note that IPIs don't carry any information about what event occurred, they simply indicate that *something* has happened.
 To send data about what the event is a struct is usually placed in memory somewhere, sometimes called a *mailbox*.

 To send an IPI we need to know the local APIC ID of the core we wish to interrupt.
 We will also need a vector in the IDT set up for handling IPIs.
 With these two things we can use the ICR (interrupt command register).